 It’s a wonder that the Mortons don’t keep this pair chained to the walls, and I’m sure that Social Services would actually applaud that.

-Saville does not cover himself with glory in his conclusion either.
-It’s the gang’s final raid, and the four elder Lone Piners – Jenny having arrived from Barton Beach – join the dozen or so volunteers which includes Messrs Morton and Ingles in supplementing the extremely short-handed Foresters: three sick, two kidnapped, one traitor.
-They’re only allowed to be observers in the fire-tower, except that David and Peter bugger off to go running up and down forest rides instead, leaving Tom and Jenny to spot the fire.
+The conclusion has its flaws as well.
+It’s the gang’s final raid, and the four elder Lone Piners – Jenny having arrived from Barton Beach – join the dozen or so volunteers in supplementing the extremely short-handed Foresters.
+They’re only allowed to be observers in the fire-tower, except that David and Peter bugger off to go running up and down forest rides instead, leaving Tom and Jenny to spot, not the tree-rustlers, but an actual fire.

-It’s the gang’s fall-back plan to distract everyone if they’re caught, and it works, except that it’s too bloody easy to put out, and the damage is contained far too quickly, plus it gives the Twins an opportunity to preen themselves again as Dickie fingers Burton for the traitor because his jacket stinks of petrol, and nobody else can smell it?
+This is the gang’s fall-back plan to distract everyone if they’re caught, and it works, except that it’s put out far too quickly and easily, by far too few people, and the damage is far too contained.
+Also, it gives the Twins an opportunity to preen themselves again as Dickie fingers Burton for the traitor because his jacket stinks of petrol, and nobody else can smell it?

 It also emphasises, when such a thing should rather be played down, the naivete of all the Lone Piners.
 Though the elder quartet are pretty responsible and capable, being between 15 and 16 by now, and deserve to be taken seriously by adults, they nevertheless persist in the idea that they are invulnerable, and that the bad guys can’t do anything to them, can’t touch them.
-It’s silly when otherwise they’re definitely old enough to know better.
+It’s silly from the Twins, but it’s just as bad from those who are old enough to know better.

-But this is the times speaking.
+But this is the times and this was the way of the times.
 These are children’s adventures, written in the mid-Fifties about children in the mid-Fifties.
-The sophistication, the darker realism we would expect from an equivalent adventure today, is not only missing, it’s wholly alien to writer, publisher and audience.
+The sophistication, the realism we would expect for an equivalent adventure today, is not just absent, it’s wholly alien to writer, publisher and audience.
 A children’s story that aimed at showing just how dangerous getting involved with crooks can really be would not have seen print.

 Saville’s early books navigated that dichotomy well.
-But Wings over Witchend, in a different manner to Saucers over the Moor, showed him stumbling a little.
+But Wings over Witchend, and later books in the series, show that line becoming increasingly hard to tread.